cinnData/MLearning/Examples/[MLE-10] Clustering examples.md

 Q1.
 Extract two **clusters** from the feature matrix, using the *k*-means method.
 Do these clusters match the 0/1 groups given by the target column `spam`?

 Q2.
 Drop the three `cap_` variables and **binarize** all the `word_` variables, transforming them into dummies for the occurrence of the corresponding word.
-Repeat the analysis of question 1 with these binarized data.
+Repeat the analysis of question Q1 with these binarized data.

 Q3.
 Repeat the clustering exercise with the binarized data, after removing a few features, those that contribute less to predict spamness.
 Compare the results of the three analyses.
 What do you conclude?

 ## Importing the spam data

-We import the data from the GitHub repository, as we did previously.
+We import the data from the GitHub repository, as we have done in the previous analyses.
 We use the function `read_csv()` without any index specification.

 ```
 In [1]: import pandas as pd